RedHat-Israel/ROSE/docs/course_materials/exercises/04_Compound_data_types/homework_dictionary.md

 Create a file *countries.py*

-- Create a new dictionary with the Udi number of flights to each country:  “Italy”:2 “Spain”:3  “Israel”:1
+- Create a new dictionary with Udi's flights number to each country:

+  “Italy”:2 “Spain”:3  “Israel”:1
 - Insert a new element :
 “Belgium”:1
 - Delete “Italy” record from the dictionary